garrettmmoore/bamazon-store-front/README.md

 2. In Customer Mode, a user has the ability to view the store's inventory and purchase items.

-### Step 2
+### Step 2:
 1. Select whether or not you want to view the store's inventory.
     1. Make sure you use the arrow keys and then space bar, then enter to select your choice.

     ![initial-selection](/images/initial-selection.png)

-### Step 3
+### Step 3:
 1. You will then see an object with Bamazon's inventory.
 Look for the item_id.
-2. You can also check to make sure the object matches up to the information from your database table using a GUI of your choice such as MySQLWorkbench.
+2. You can also check to make sure the object matches up with the information from your database table using a GUI of your choice such as MySQLWorkbench.

 ![initial-table](/images/initial-table.png)